databricks/databricks-sql-nodejs/docs/readme.md

 TCLIService and TCLIService_types are generated from [TCLIService.thrift](https://github.com/apache/hive/blob/master/service-rpc/if/TCLIService.thrift).

-You can use the ones are provided by the driver or you can compile it on your own and provide via constructor to HiveClient ([details](https://thrift.apache.org/tutorial/)).
+You can use the ones are provided by the driver or you can compile it on your own and provide via constructor to DBSQLClient ([details](https://thrift.apache.org/tutorial/)).

 ```
 thrift -r --gen js TCLIService.thrift